IP-CAM/Python-script-to-zip-Opencart-Shop-Directory-with-excluded-config-files-by-default/README.md

 and wait until python compress you folder to zip file.

+### Use with command line flag

+If you want to include the config.php and admin/config.php files in an archive, just add --include-configs flag to you command:

+`python zip_shop.py --include-configs`

 ## Use with gui

 With GUI( Graphic User Interface ) you may choose the folder contains OpenCart shop and check exclude